 - Office 365 Home Trial - you get a download link for a 30 day trial of the Office 365 suite.
 This version includes Word, Excel, PowerPoint, OneNote, Outlook, Publisher, and Access.

 - Adobe Acrobat Reader X - the most popular PDF reader out there.
 We recommend keeping it, since it's a useful application.

 - Norton Internet Security 2014 Trial - you get a 60 days trial of Symantec's security suite.
-We have reviewed it here and we only advise on keeping it if you are comfortable with its downsides and bugs.
+We only advise on keeping it if you are comfortable with its downsides and bugs.
 Otherwise, choose another security suite.
 You can choose from our list of tested products.

 - Fresh Paint - a Windows Store app used for painting.
 Might be fun if you have children or if you like painting on a computer screen.